Alexander Ludwig

-Alexander Ludwig (born May 7, 1992) is a Canadian actor and country musician.
-He first began his career as a child, and then received recognition as a teenager for starring in the films The Seeker: The Dark Is Rising (2007) and Race to Witch Mountain (2009).
-He is also known for starring as Cato in The Hunger Games (2012).
+Alexander Richard Ludwig (born May 7, 1992) is a Canadian actor and country musician.
+He first began his career as a child, and then received recognition as a teenager for starring in the films The Seeker: The Dark Is Rising (2007), Race to Witch Mountain (2009) and he is also known for starring as Cato in The Hunger Games (2012).

-He is also known for his supporting roles as Shane Patton in Lone Survivor (2013), and Dorn in Bad Boys for Life (2020).
-He starred as legendary Viking Björn Ironside in the History Channel series Vikings (2014–2020).
-He currently stars on the series Heels.
+He is also known for his supporting roles as Shane Patton in Lone Survivor (2013), Christopher "Chris" Ryan in When the Game Stands Tall (2014), Jameson in Final Girl (2015), Dorn in Bad Boys for Life (2020), Alex Singleton in Heart of Champions (2021), Sgt.
+Declan O'Brady in Guy Ritchie's The Covenant (2023), Bad Boys: Ride or Die (2024) and Rome Archer in Marked Men: Rule + Shaw (2025).
+He starred as legendary Viking Björn Ironside in the History Channel series Vikings (2014–2020) and had a lead role in the Starz drama series Heels (2021–2023).
 As a musician, Ludwig released his debut album Highway 99 via BBR Music Group on August 26, 2022.

 Early life

-Ludwig was born in Vancouver, British Columbia, Canada, to Sharlene (née Martin), a former actress, and Harald Horst Ludwig, a businessman and former co-chair of Lionsgate Entertainment.
+Alexander Richard Ludwig was born in Vancouver, British Columbia, Canada, to Sharlene (née Martin), a former actress, and Harald Horst Ludwig, a businessman and former co-chair of Lionsgate Entertainment.
 He has three younger siblings.
 Ludwig was drawn to the profession, saying in an interview, "I have a big imagination.
 I love performing."

 Despite his mother's early career as an actress, Ludwig had to convince his parents to support his desire to pursue acting as a child.
 His parents believed that child actors "can get sucked into a life that isn't reality."
-Ludwig earned a degree in theatre at the University of Southern California where he was in the Phi Kappa Psi fraternity.
+They prioritized education, and so he attended regular school while pursuing his acting dreams.
+"It was definitely challenging to juggle school while filming," he reflected in the same interview.
+"My school wasn't used to it, and I wasn't used to it.
+It was the most amazing experience, but it was really hard."
+Ludwig studied at the University of Southern California (but left before graduating), where he was in the Phi Kappa Psi fraternity.